gostor/gotgt/README.md

 ## gotgt [![Build Status](https://travis-ci.org/gostor/gotgt.svg)](https://travis-ci.org/gostor/gotgt)

-Cloud Integrated SCSI Target framework, this includes two binaries, one is `citadm` which is command line to config and control, the other is `citd` which is a target daemon.
+Simple Golang SCSI Target framework, this includes two binaries, one is `citadm` which is command line to config and control, the other is `citd` which is a target daemon.

 ## Build